 After the SNL is installed it needs to be activated, which pulls in the appropriate licenses.

 As users load up SOLIDWORKS products, the appropriate licenses are checked out from the license pool.
 When a user closes SOLIDWORKS or unloads an add-in such as SOLIDWORKS Simulation, the license is automatically returned to the pool.
 This makes for very efficient utilization of SOLIDWORKS licenses as you only need as many licenses as you have concurrent users.

 This efficiency does come at a price: there is an initial setup fee for the conversion to network licensing, and the per-license costs are slightly higher when compared to standalone licenses.

 Network licensing requires that the client PCs can ping the machine with SolidNetWork License server.
 Typically this means they need to be on the same LAN, and firewall settings may need to be adjusted to open up specific ports.

 If licenses are going to be used outside of the company’s LAN, it may be necessary to establish a VPN connection, or some other way for the remote computers to connect to the server.

 If a user knows they need to go off-network, they can “borrow” or temporarily check out a license from the license server.

 Borrowing a license checks out the license for the assigned period of time (up to 30 days), removing it from the available license pool.

-Note: SOLIDWORKS Network licensing is not available for term (3 month or 12 month) licenses.
+Note: In SOLIDWORKS 2020, Network licensing is not available for term (3 month or 12 month) licenses.
 Term licenses must use standalone licensing.